 Vitamin C:

-stimulates collagen productionVitamin C is the hottest trend in topical skincare, but it works its magic from the inside out, too.
-One of its claims to beauty-boosting fame: It stimulates the production of collagen14, a structural protein that helps your skin maintain its supple, bouncy, youthful texture and appearance.
-Collagen breakdown can be triggered by a high sugar diet and may accelerate the development of wrinkles15.
-Vitamin C also helps protect skin against the sun’s harmful UV rays16.
-Ingredients in Ka’Chava such as acai berry, blackberries, spinach, and broccoli are high in vitamin C, and one serving of Ka’Chava contains 33% of your daily vitamin C needs.
+Supports Collagen ProductionVitamin C is the hottest trend in topical skincare, but it works its magic from the inside out, too.
+One of its claims to beauty fame: It plays a key role in the formation of collagen, a structural protein that helps your skin maintain its supple, bouncy, youthful texture and appearance.
+Vitamin C also helps protect your skin from free radicals.
+Foods such as citrus fruits, blackberries, spinach, and broccoli contain vitamin C, and one serving of Ka’Chava includes 33% of your daily vitamin C needs.

 -